lwcorp/lwserver/README.md

-Small, quick and efficient, if you want to test mail clients, this emulator lets you trick them into thinking your computer.
+Small, quick, efficient and multipurpose:
+- A HTTP/S proxy server that allows websites or other users to use your PC as a middleman (which can bypass websites that block their own IP addresses)
+- A SMTP emulator that allows tesing mail clients by making them think your PC is a mail server

 ## Installation
 None.